openvnf/cgw/README.md

 #### disable setting of routes

 If Strongswan shall not install routes into its routing table, you have to set the value `ipsec.vti_key: true`.
+This is strongly advised, when using VTI interfaces and route-based VPN.

 ### setting interfaces